 The descriptions are pretty logical.
 So, I will try to keep my explanations brief.

 Regular Dividend Policy

 As the name suggests, companies with a regular dividend policy pay dividends on a consistent and predictable basis.
 Most likely, payments are made each quarter, twice a year, or annually.
+Some pay dividends monthly.

 A regular dividend is determined in one of 3 ways.

-With constant dollar dividend policy, the company decides a fixed amount of dividend per share for the stockholders.
+With a constant dollar dividend policy, the company decides a fixed amount of dividend per share for the stockholders.
 Then, the dividend is paid on a consistent and periodic basis during the year.
 Sometimes this method is also referred to as a stable dividend policy.

 Usually, there is no change in the dividend.
 This is true even if the company incurs a loss or generates a higher than expected profit.